To smooth a cloud or to pin it down: Guarantees and Insights on Score Matching in Denoising Diffusion Models

-In this work, we will explore in more detail the connection to stochastic control remarked between denoising diffusion models \citep{ho2020denoising,song2020score} in \cite{vargas2023denoising} and leverage this to show how the score of VP-SDEs \citep{song2020score} can be approximated with neural networks up to an arbitrarily small error and we quantify the induced sampling error.
-We do this by extending the theoretical results derived in \cite{tzen2019theoretical}.
+In this work, we delve into the connection to stochastic control highlighted among denoising diffusion models \citep{ho2020denoising,song2020score} in \cite{vargas2023denoising}.
+We leverage this connection to show how the score of VP-SDEs \citep{song2020score} can be approximated with neural networks up to an arbitrarily small error, and we quantify the induced sampling error.